 Cox Plate Day

-Cox Plate Day is obviously the biggest event hosted by the Moonee Valley Race Club and they have a huge responsibility putting on one of the most anticipated meetings of the calendar.
+Cox Plate Day is the Moonee Valley Race Club biggest race day of the year and they have a huge responsibility putting on one of the most anticipated meetings of the calendar.
 They know just how important the day is for both their image as well as the broader image of Australian racing and it’s always a marvellous event.

 It’s not just the Cox Plate that attracts people either, in fact there are seven Group rated events on the card.
-In addition to the Group one there are the Group 2 Moonee Valley Fillies Classic, Group 2 Moonee Valley Cup, Group 2 Crystal Mile, Group 2 Moonee Valley Vase as well as the Group 3 Tesio Stakes and Group 3 Red Anchor Stakes.
+In addition to the Group one there are the Group 2 Moonee Valley Fillies Classic, Group 2 Moonee Valley Gold Cup, Group 2 Crystal Mile, Group 2 Moonee Valley Vase as well as the Group 3 Tesio Stakes and Group 3 Red Anchor Stakes (Phonewords Stakes) .

-That’s just on the course as well, away from the horses there are live music events, fashions on the field, corporate opportunities and a wealth of other entertainment.
+Also on track away from the horses there are live music events, fashions on the field, corporate opportunities and a wealth of other entertainment.

 Cox Plate Results